Circular Economy and Sustainability: Driving circularity in business

 As the world continues to embrace sustainability, circular thinking is becoming essential for businesses that want to lead with purpose, remain resilient, and meet the rising demand for responsible practices.

-So, what is it?
+So, what is the circular economy?

 So, what is the circular economy?
 A circular economy is a systemic approach to economic development designed to benefit businesses, society, and the environment.
 Unlike the traditional linear model that ends with waste, a circular economy is regenerative by design.